motibytes/motibytes.github.io/_spiritdir/unpostedPrayer.07.2020.md

 Oh Lord my God-Goddess,
-Highest Love, Highest Light, Highest Truth, I pray to You as a child of Light, Tyler Jamesi Kavanaugh, Perfect Creation of the Divine, Son and Daughter of the Spirit of the Living God, Servant of Jesus and devotee of Love, I beseech You and cry out to the Heavens and all that is that You hear me, I Thank You for hearing me!
+Highest Love, Highest Light, Highest Truth, I pray to You as a child of Light, , Perfect Creation of the Divine, Son and Daughter of the Spirit of the Living God, Servant of Jesus and devotee of Love, I beseech You and cry out to the Heavens and all that is that You hear me, I Thank You for hearing me!
 To You I pray,